muhammadasif4485/GeminiAI-TextGen-Explorer/README.md

-Awesome!
-Here's the final version of your `README.md` with your LinkedIn profile added at the end:

----

 # GeminiAI-TextGen-Explorer

 **GeminiAI TextGen Explorer** is a beginner-friendly and practical project built using Python and Google Colab.
 It demonstrates how to use **Google's Gemini 2.0 Flash Exp** generative AI model to create smart, context-aware text content from simple prompts.